Smile (The Beach Boys album): Further recording and abandoned Warner Bros. release

 For their second Reprise album, initially titled Landlocked, the group included "Surf's Up" with Wilson's approval.
 Between mid-June and early July 1971, Carl and band manager Jack Rieley retrieved Smile multi-tracks from the Capitol archives to locate and reconstruct the song's masters, with Brian joining them on at least two occasions.
 Recording sessions at Brian's home studio followed, during which he initially declined involvement but later contributed to the "Child Is Father of the Man" coda.
 The album was retitled Surf's Up and released in August 1971.
-Most contemporary listeners remained unaware of the track's origins as a lost Beach Boys song.